Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides no guidance on when to use this tool versus alternatives like pylon_list_accounts or pylon_search_accounts.
-There's no mention of prerequisites, error conditions, or typical use cases, leaving the agent to infer usage from the tool name alone.
+No guidance on when to use this tool versus alternatives like pylon_list_accounts or pylon_search_accounts.
+No context about prerequisites or use cases.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.